serghei31/json-to-xml/README.md

+# Json to XML converter

-# json-to-xml node.js package made to pass the https://github.com/Imagination-Media/retrieve-test test
+### json-to-xml node.js package made to pass the https://github.com/Imagination-Media/retrieve-test test

-# Follow the following commands to instal and use the package
+## Follow the following commands to instal and use the package

-# 1. Install the package -> npm i json-to-xml-converter
+### 1. Install the package -> npm i json-to-xml-converter